-MPH@GW’s Global Health focus area is designed for professionals who are committed to improving public health on a global scale by researching public health issues; implementing programs to address, prevent and reduce disparities in health care; and effectively communicating health news to the public and increasing awareness across borders.
+MPH@GW’s global health elective courses are designed for students who are committed to improving public health on a global scale by researching public health issues; implementing programs to address, prevent and reduce disparities in health care; and effectively communicating health news to the public and increasing awareness across borders.

 What Is Global Health?